 This single layer snickerdoodle cake features a soft vanilla cake with cinnamon brown sugar swirls throughout, topped with a cream cheese frosting for the distinctive tangy flavor of a snickerdoodle cookie!
-Made in an 8×8″ pan, this is a great small cinnamon swirl cake for brunch or dessert.
+Made in an 8×8″ pan, this is a great small cinnamon swirl cake for a holiday brunch or dessert.

-So when it hit me like a ton of bricks one day that one could likely incorporate that vanilla, cinnamon sugar, and je ne sais quoi tang combination of a snickerdoodle cookie into a SNICKERDOODLE CAKE…well, the thought could not be banished.
+So when it hit me like a ton of bricks one day that one could likely incorporate that vanilla, cinnamon sugar, and je ne sais quoi tang combination of a snickerdoodle cookie into a single layer SNICKERDOODLE CAKE…well, the thought could not be banished.

 I wondered at first if I could use cream of tartar (aka tartaric acid) instead of baking powder for the rise in the cake, as it’s the reason for the tangy flavor of snickerdoodles.
 After some research, however, I determined it might be too finicky and stuck with baking powder, instead deciding to recreate the slight sourness with CREAM CHEESE FROSTING.